rjsamson/Stackfooter/README.md

 ## How do I use it?

-This project is in pretty much constant flux at the moment, so until there's a proper web interface to spin up venues, add api keys and accounts, add tickers, etc, the easiest way to play around with Stackfooter is to do the following:
+Everything pretty much works at this point, but since there's still no proper web interface to spin up venues, add api keys and accounts, add tickers, etc, the easiest way to play around with Stackfooter is to do the following: